|Elliott Sound Products||Relays & How To Use Them - Part 2|

 The circuit for the electronic load is very common, and is used at mains voltage and low voltages after a transformer.
 Parasitic lead inductance has not been included, but there's a token limiting resistor in the load itself, sized to keep its dissipation below 5W.
 Once the circuit reaches 'steady state' conditions, the SSR cannot conduct until the incoming mains peak is slightly higher than the capacitor voltage, and it will switch off again once current stops.
 This will occur just after the AC waveform peak.
 Because the conduction period is so short, the peak current must be a great deal higher than normal.
 This type of load develops large peak current at the best of times - the SSR only makes it worse.

 For the electronic load simulations, I used 230V AC at 50Hz, and the output power is 300W, dissipated by the load resistor.
 The peak current seen in the trace below is 84A, and remains above 42A for 50us.
 The RMS current is 5.3A - four times higher than it should be for a 300W load.
 This will never be immediately apparent unless you take careful current waveform measurements.
-This must be done with an oscilloscope, because RMS meters cannot handle the very high peak-average ratio and will read low.
+This must be done with an oscilloscope, because few RMS meters can handle the very high peak-average ratio, and they will read low.
 The SSR needs to trigger just 500us after the incoming AC equals the DC voltage across C1 for the current waveform below to be generated.

 Figure 11 - Electronic Load With SSR Control; Waveforms

 The red trace is the DC voltage, green is the mains input current and blue is the mains input voltage.
 With a switch or a conventional relay, the total load power isn't changed, but the peak current is limited to 10A and the RMS current is then 2.7A - a significant difference.
 This is the reason that thyristor based SSRs (SCRs or TRIACs) should never be used with this type of electronic load.
 The circuit and simulation have been exaggerated a little for clarity, because in reality there will be more resistance (largely from the mains power feed), and there will also be small inductors on the mains side of the rectifier to minimise interference.
 The peak current in a 'real' circuit driven this way will probably be less than half that measured here, but at 40A peaks that's still very stressful on the components.
+This is also a repetitive high current, so the SSR would need to be rated for the worst case peak current - continuously.

 A hybrid relay is another matter.
 If designed to switch on at the mains zero crossing and immediately thereafter the load is taken up by an EMR there's no problem.
 Inrush current is minimised, there's no contact arc, and the load will switch off when there's no current.
 That's an ideal situation that can only be achieved with a hybrid SSR+EMR circuit.
 Electronic loads pose special problems, but if you haven't investigated them thoroughly (with bench tests to verify your theory) it's quite easy to miss the problems and you end up with equipment that fails for no apparent reason.